zackees/transcribe-anything/README.md

 # How does it work?

-This program performs fetching using YouTube-dl for downloading videos from video services, and then stripping the audio track out.
+This program performs fetching using `yt-dlp` for downloading videos from video services, and then stripping the audio track out.

 [static_ffmpeg](https://pypi.org/project/static-ffmpeg/) is then called to transcode the audio track into a specific format that DeepSpeech requires.